 Student Officers have no pre-defined portfolio, but together with the rest of the elected executive committee, will discuss and propose areas of work for the Union, ensuring that all students are represented.
 Alongside representing student views generally, Charis's chosen areas of work will include taking an active role on the following;

-Student Academic Representation (StARs)
+Student Academic Representation (StARs) (Education Zone)

 Phone: 01962 827418